acos16/test-automation/02-benefits-test-automation.md

-## Benefits of test automation
+# Benefits of Test Automation

-**Why is test automation necessary?**<p>
+## Why is Test Automation Necessary?

-If you find yourself in need to justify introducing automated tests, here are a few examples why test automation is necessary:
+If you need to justify the introduction of automated tests, here are some key reasons why test automation is necessary:

-* Reduces manual effort:
+### Reduces Manual Effort

-  * automated tests can run more frequently than manual tests.
+- **Frequent Execution**: Automated tests can run more frequently than manual tests.
-  * automating repetitive tasks allows testers to perform more tests in less time.
+- **Efficiency**: Automating repetitive tasks allows testers to perform more tests in less time.
-  * once created, automated tests can be run unattended.
+- **Unattended Execution**: Once created, automated tests can be run unattended.
-  * test automation is not an alternative to manual testing, as many testing processes require human supervision and effort.
+- **Complement to Manual Testing**: While test automation is not a replacement for manual testing, it helps testers improve application quality and reduce time to market.
+It alleviates the stress on manual testers, allowing them to innovate with better test scenarios.
+Manual testing remains the foundation for test automation.

-    However, automating certain tasks can definitely help testers to improve the quality of applications and reduce the time to market.
-The major advantage of automation testing is the easing of stressful activity of manual testers, so they get time and bandwidth for innovating with better test scenarios.
+### Better Use of Resources

-    Thus, manual testing is always the base for test automation.
+- **Focus on Complex Tasks**: By automating routine and repetitive tasks, human testers can concentrate on more complex and exploratory testing activities.
-* Better use of resources: by automating routine and repetitive testing tasks, human testers can focus on more complex and exploratory testing activities that cannot be automated.
+- **Optimization**: This optimization allows better utilization of testing resources and enhances the overall effectiveness of the QA team.

-  * this optimization allows for better utilization of testing resources and enhances the overall effectiveness of the QA team
+### Faster Feedback Cycles

-* Faster feedback cycles: tests can run automatically whenever source code changes are checked in and notify the team if they fail.
-Features like these save time and increase their confidence.
+- **Automatic Testing**: Tests can run automatically whenever source code changes are checked in, notifying the team if they fail.
+This feature saves time and increases confidence.
-  * helps achieve continuous testing:  automated testing enables continuous testing, which helps in identifying defects early.
-This early detection reduces the cost and effort required to fix bugs, as issues are addressed before they escalate into more significant problems
+- **Continuous Testing**: Automated testing enables continuous testing, identifying defects early.
+Early detection reduces the cost and effort required to fix bugs, as issues are addressed before they escalate into significant problems.

-* Increase test coverage:
+### Increased Test Coverage

-  * by enabling the execution of a large number of tests across different configurations and environments.
-It also frees up valuable time for testers, allowing them to focus on more complex and exploratory testing activities.
+- **Comprehensive Testing**: Automation enables the execution of many tests across different configurations and environments.
+It frees up valuable time for testers to focus on more complex and exploratory testing activities.
-  * automated testing allows for testing across multiple platforms and browsers, which is essential for web applications.
+- **Cross-Platform Testing**: Automated testing allows for testing across multiple platforms and browsers, essential for web applications.

-* Helps build better quality: even the largest software and QA departments cannot perform a controlled web application test with thousands of users.
-Automated testing can simulate tens, hundreds or thousands of virtual users interacting with a network, software and web applications.
+### Helps Build Better Quality

-Keep in mind that not all tests need to be automated: automation isn't ideal for all types of software tests.
+- **Simulated Load Testing**: Even the largest software and QA departments cannot perform controlled web application tests with thousands of users.
+Automated testing can simulate tens, hundreds, or thousands of virtual users interacting with networks, software, and web applications.

-For example, exploratory testing is ideally performed manually.
+❗ Keep in mind that not all tests need to be automated.
+Automation isn't ideal for all types of software tests, such as exploratory testing, which is best performed manually.

-To consider:
+### Considerations

-* automated testing is not better than manual testing.
-Both have their advantages and disadvantages
+- **Balanced Approach**: Automated testing is not inherently better than manual testing; both have advantages and disadvantages.
-* initial investment in test automation can be costly, but over time the benefits will be paid off
+- **Initial Investment**: The initial investment in test automation can be costly, but the benefits are realized over time.

-**When to apply automation testing?**<p>
+## When to Apply Automation Testing?

 Automated testing may be the best solution if you:

-* need a highly reliable system (i.e. due to business-critical or life-altering important purposes);
+- Need a highly reliable system (e.g., for business-critical or life-altering purposes).
-* want to reduce the cost of future changes to your system (i.e. planning to develop your system in the future);
+- Want to reduce the cost of future changes to your system (e.g., planning future development).
-* need to improve an inherited system with a team unfamiliar with the old software, especially in cases when the previous version is grossly outdated.
+- Need to improve an inherited system with a team unfamiliar with the old software, especially if the previous version is outdated.
-* repetitive tasks
+- Have repetitive tasks.
-* repeated execution.
-This type of test considers the repetition of tasks, and it is better to run automated tests in these cases.
+- Require repeated execution, such as tasks that need to be run frequently.
-* regression testing.
-Automation is better because of frequent code changes.
-It allows testing in real-time.
+- Perform regression testing due to frequent code changes, allowing real-time testing.
-* performance testing.
-This testing type evaluates the application’s scalability, speed and stability characteristics.
-It can be done more efficiently with automation.
+- Conduct performance testing to evaluate the application’s scalability, speed, and stability characteristics.

-Below are the scenarios when you shouldn’t automate testing:
+### When Not to Automate Testing

-* exploratory testing
+- Exploratory testing
-* end-user usability testing
+- End-user usability testing
-* applications that involve strategic thinking and development
+- Applications that involve strategic thinking and development
-* user experience testing
+- User experience testing
-* if automation takes longer than manual testing
+- If automation takes longer than manual testing
-* test cases that are non-repetitive
+- Test cases that are non-repetitive